 Hosting the Perfect Thanksgiving Dinner

 I realize that I assume a lot.
 I’ve been cooking since I was 7, so sometimes I skip over the basics.
 The first time I hosted thanksgiving was in 2012 and I’ve learned a lot since then.
-My now husband, then boyfriend’s favorite holiday is Thanksgiving.
-So my gift to him, was hosting, so he could enjoy his favorite holiday at home.
 I’ve hosted every year since then, and here’s what I’ve learned.

 - PLAN AHEAD